What are the 7 main principles of GDPR?

 Principle 6 – Integrity and confidentiality

-More commonly known as the principle of security, this aspect of the GDPR is concerned with the secure processing of data to avoid data breaches.
+More commonly known as the principle of security, this aspect of the GDPR is the secure processing of data to avoid data breaches.
 This requirement extends beyond cybersecurity and also includes both physical and organisational security.
 For example, if customer data is used in paper form, there should be appropriate security measures in place to ensure it’s not accessible to anyone outside of the business.

 Principle 7 – Accountability